dynovaio/sample-system-azure-functions/sample-java/INSTRUMENTATION.md

 ![Dynova](https://gitlab.com/softbutterfly/open-source/open-source-office/-/raw/master/assets/dynova/dynova-header-1.png)

-# How to instrument your Azure Function with the New Relic APM agent for Java
+# How to instrument your Azure Function App Java with the New Relic APM agent for Java

-To instrument your own Azure Function with the New Relic APM agent for Java, follow these steps:
+To instrument your own Azure Function App Java with the New Relic APM agent for Java, follow these steps:

 1. Add the New Relic APM agent for Java to your project.
 You can do this by